 The first edition of this Christmas market took place in 1786, which makes it the oldest fair dedicated to Christmas in Barcelona.

 Boasting 285 wooden stalls, the market is absolutely worth spending some of your time exploring and soaking in the holiday spirit.
+Locals tend to visit this market in preparation for Christmas Eve.

 Authentic and handmade Christmas decorations may be the perfect gift for friends and family or perhaps for spicing up your own tree at home.